Geodesic Viewshed

 The data type of the elevation surface can be integer or floating point.

 • Input observer point or line features specifies the observer locations that will be used to calculate the viewshed.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.
+For feature inputs, a count of features is displayed below the layer name.
+The count includes all features in the layer, except features that have been removed using a filter.
+Environment settings, such as Processing extent, are not reflected in the feature count.

 The input features can contain attribute fields that define various properties of the observers, such as maximum viewing distance or the height of observers.